KDE/documentation-docs-kdenlive-org/tips_and_tricks/scopes/waveform_and_rgb_parade.rst

 The first thing to decide is how bright the darkest spot should be.
 This can be controlled with the :guilabel:`Offset` parameter.
 Reference is again the left part of the Parades, the soon-to-be white ceiling.
 You can use your mouse to make the Waveform or RGB Parade draw a horizontal line and display the value there.
 All channels were lifted to around 50 in this example:

 .. note:: The :ref:`effects-sop_sat` uses a different scale than the RGP Parade :term:`widget`.
 The lifting of the channels refers to the RGB Parade scale (0...255) as one can see in the :guilabel:`Min` in the RGB Parade display.
-The idea is to lift the channels so that there bottoms are aligned.
+The idea is to lift the channels so that their bottoms are aligned.

 .. .. image:: /images/kdenlive-colorscopes-rgbparade-fluorescent-offset.png